 As is the case with that original mini-tour, we have dissected this half of Le Tour into the most practical stages possible.
 Once again, our aim is to get away from ‘Les Crowds’ by not starting in Les Houches.
 Moreover, we cut out the avoidable pain of the monotonous climb on tarmac and ski slope that characterizes the Les Houches to Col de Voza section [first thing on Day 3] and, instead, replace it with the ‘telecabine’ to Bellevue.
 This also allows you the luxury of delaying the choice until you are ‘up there’ between the all-weather Lower Route, or the fine weather Higher Route via Miage to Les Contamines.
 Yes that’s right: we provide both sets of notes so you are empowered to make the choice when it suits you; and as you haven’t struggled up from Les Houches, you are fit and raring to go whichever route you opt for, and with extra time to boot!

-The Les-Contamines-to-Les-Chapieux section is exhilarating if fixed, long and challenging; and the alternatives minimal, uninviting and NOT all weather.
+The Les-Contamines-to-Les-Chapieux section is exhilarating, if long and challenging – the alternative route is uninviting and NOT all weather.
 After that you once again have choices, but our advice is to take your time, delight in the alpine ambiance and opt for our standard tour format that takes two days from Les Chapieux to Courmayeur.

 Mont Blanc hiking tour – Southern Half sees you enjoy an overnight stay in the Elizabetta refuge which, for most, will be the only refuge you ever get to stay in – so why not go for it on the penultimate night of your Tour du Mont Blanc experience?
 However, if time is short, and you are very fit, you can save 24 hours by opting for a very challenging [ten hour] walking day, with opportunities to shave off up to 3½ hours by bus, cable car or both*.